yugabyte/yugabyte-db/docs/content/stable/explore/multi-region-deployments/follower-reads-ysql.md

 Regarding marking the transaction as read only, a user can do one of the following:

-- `SET TRANSACTION READ ONLY` : Applies only to the current transaction block.
+- `SET TRANSACTION READ ONLY` applies only to the current transaction block.
-- `SET SESSION CHARACTERISTICS AS TRANSACTION READ ONLY` : Applies the read-only setting for all statements and transaction blocks that follow.
+- `SET SESSION CHARACTERISTICS AS TRANSACTION READ ONLY` applies the read-only setting to all statements and transaction blocks that follow.
-- `SET default_transaction_read_only = TRUE` : Applies the read-only setting for all statements and transaction blocks that follow.
+- `SET default_transaction_read_only = TRUE` applies the read-only setting to all statements and transaction blocks that follow.

 ## Examples